ghi-la/Experimentation-Evaluation/Assigment1/Experiment 01 - GhilardiniToscano.md

 The computer runs on Windows 10 as OS but all the experiments and the JDK are runned throught the WSL with Ubuntu 23.04.

 We are using as java version, OpenJDK 23.01.
-For all experiments performe, we save all metrics in a CSV file and plot them using the JavaScript API **chart.js** availlable on the website https://www.chartjs.org/.
+For all experiments performe, we save all metrics in a CSV file and to plot the data, we decided to use Microsoft Excel 365.

 To mesure the metrics of the experiments we use the java function `System.nanoTime()` and we save the value before and after the sorting; the elapsed time is so computed as `startTime-endTime`.